 We strive to honor the identities of students by using personal gender pronouns (PGP) and preferred names.
 Students may have updated WebSTAC, but it is important to update these — and your gender identity — in Habif’s Student Portal system to ensure that we have it while caring for you.
 To update your information, go to “Profile” under the student portal.

 Habif Health and Wellness Center must have your legal name on all medical documents because they are legal documents.
 Habif will have a place holder in your medical record for your preferred name.
 We will need to identify you by your legal name on certain occasions during your visit but will use your preferred name when possible.

 A person’s birth sex is a primary state of anatomic or physiologic parameters.
 Physiological change is different between the male and female sex.
 Medical conditions between males and females are often different between the two sexes and may require different forms of treatment.
 Some lab values are also reported differently between the sexes.
 Habif will recognize your preferred gender but will use your sex for your legal medical document and treatments.

-To care for the mental health and well-being of our students, we provide a variety of services including counseling and psychiatry, couples counseling (MHS clinicians are fluent in polyamory and are welcoming of all types of relationships), group counseling, the Let’s Talk program and TAO.
+To care for the mental health and well-being of our students, we provide a variety of services including counseling and psychiatry, couples counseling (CCPS clinicians are fluent in polyamory and are welcoming of all types of relationships), group counseling, the Let’s Talk program and TAO.

 Our clinicians provide a safe and confidential space for students to explore identity, gender, sexuality, intersectionality, relationships, coming out and more.
 Learn how to schedule your first appointment.